Victoria government logo

 Figure 6.
 Victoria's labour capacity and projected employment growth (2,3,15)

-Download Figure 6.
-Victoria's labour capacity and projected employment growth (2,3,15)
+• Download 'Figure 6.
+Victoria's labour capacity and projected employment growth (2,3,15)'

 The challenges for industry cannot be overstated.
 Competition for labour will persist and be particularly pervasive in industries that are predicted to have the highest employment growth – health care, education and training and arts and recreation services.
-Industries such as retail, hospitality and agriculture have also experienced ongoing difficulties sourcing workers in recent years, compounded by the COVID-19 pandemic.
+Industries such as retail, hospitality and agriculture have also experienced ongoing difficulties sourcing workers in recent years, compounded by the pandemic.

 Occupational shortages are common across all industries

-A total of 143 unique occupations are in shortage across all Victorian industries‡.17 Along with a widespread lack of potential workers, industry identified low training completion rates and challenges with attraction and retention of staff as contributing to increased difficulties meeting workforce demand.
+A total of 143 unique occupations are in shortage across all Victorian industries.17 Along with a widespread lack of potential workers, industry identified low training completion rates and challenges with attraction and retention of staff as contributing to increased difficulties meeting workforce demand.

-In Victoria, the construction industry is experiencing the highest number of shortages, which includes electricians, landscapers and plumbers, followed by the services industry, which is requiring, among others, more bar staff, hotel and motel managers, and retail attendants (see Figure 7).
+In Victoria, the construction industry is experiencing the highest number of shortages, which includes electricians, landscapers and plumbers, followed by the services industry, which is requiring, among others, more bar staff, hotel and motel managers, and retail attendants (refer Figure 7).
 The health and community services industry is also facing widespread shortages, with aged and disabled carers, general practitioners (particularly in regional and remote areas), and social workers among approximately 15 unique occupations desperately needed to meet current demand.
 There are many other occupations that work across multiple industries that are in shortage, such as software and applications programmers.

 Figure 7.
 Estimated number of occupations in shortage across Victoria by industry